 High performance, cementitious, self levelling and fast drying, cementitious screed for indoor or outdoor use in 4 -30mm .
 An all – purpose floor levelling compound to level or smooth screeds and concrete floors at a thickness between 4 – 30mm in one working step.
 It is usable as screed for industrial service conditions when sealed with a PU or EP resin top coat.
 From medium to high load (heavy-traffic + forklift pallet truck with impact load)

-The acrylic based self levelling compound requires mixing powder with a liquid polymer to form the finished compound.
-Meanwhile, water based self levelling compounds come ready mixed, and only require the addition of water before they are ready to use.
+The acrylic-based self-levelling compound requires mixing the powder with a liquid polymer to form the finished compound.
+Meanwhile, water-based self-levelling compounds come ready-mixed and only require the addition of water before they are ready to use.
 Because of how easy it is to prepare and work with, the latter is widely preferred for DIY jobs.

-Latex self levelling compounds are latex-based compounds often used for jobs where extra strong adhesion and pre-gauged liquid are needed.
-Using a latex self leveling compound means you are working with a stronger mix which provides a limited degree of movement capability in the sub floor.
+Latex self-levelling compounds are latex-based compounds often used for jobs where extra strong adhesion and pre-gauged liquid are needed.
+Using a latex self-levelling compound means you are working with a stronger mix which provides a limited degree of movement capability in the subfloor.
 Latex self-levelling compounds also help minimise installation risk in construction projects.

-There are a number of advantages to using a self levelling compound such as the Sikalevel® 20 Levelling Compound.
-For one thing, it is incredibly easy to apply – as mentioned above, if you’ve got a ready to use mixture you don’t need any special tools to apply the self levelling compound.
-If fact, it can be applied fairly effortlessly in the space of 10 to 25 minutes, depending on the size of the floor area covered and the compound brand.
+There are a number of advantages to using a self-levelling compound such as the Sikafloor Level 30.
+For one thing, it is incredibly easy to apply – as mentioned above, if you’ve got ready to use mixture you don’t need any special tools to apply the self-levelling compound.
+In fact, it can be applied fairly effortlessly in the space of 10 to 25 minutes, depending on the size of the floor area covered and the compound brand.

-Floor screed is a type of self levelling compound which usually contains latex, due to the need to retain its flexibility once it’s been laid, and be able to move without any cracks appearing.
-One such self levelling compound is SikaLevel® 25 Latex Self Levelling, which is ready to use and perfect for moothing and levelling out uneven internal floors.
-Once the screed has been mixed and poured in a very thin layer on the floor, it flattens out and self levels.
+Floor screed is a type of self-levelling compound that usually contains latex, due to the need to retain its flexibility once it’s been laid and be able to move without any cracks appearing.
+One such self-levelling compound is Sikafloor Level 131, which is ready to use and perfect for smoothing and levelling out uneven internal floors.
+Once the screed has been mixed and poured in a very thin layer on the floor, it flattens out and self-levels.

-Since a correctly laid floor screed brings a number of benefits, such as prolonged lifespan and improved quality of floor, as well as the protection of the sub layers from erosion and wear, it is imperative that it is laid by a skilled professional.
+Since a correctly laid floor screed brings a number of benefits, such as prolonged lifespan and improved quality of the floor, as well as the protection of the sub-layers from erosion and wear, it is imperative that it is laid by a skilled professional.